CoralSRT: Revisiting Coral Reef Semantic Segmentation by Feature Rectification via Self-supervised Guidance

 CoralSCOP teaser image

 Fig. 1 Corals can grow in diverse shapes, textures, and regions, thus leading to high physical and appearance stochasticity.
 It is challenging to acquire visually consistent knowledge for segmenting corals, in contrast to segmenting objects (e.g., fish).
 We measure the feature distribution of 400 masked fish and coral images extracted from foundation models (FMs), and found that the average pairwise distance among coral samples is higher than that of fish.
 We propose CoralSRT, an add-on self-supervised feature rectification module, to reduce the stochasticity of coral features.
 Our method requires no human annotations, retraining/fine-tuning FMs, or even domain-specific data.
-The key insight is to incorporate self-repeated, asymmetric, and amorphous properties of corals to strengthen within-segment affinity, leading to more efficient label propagation in feature space and producing significant semantic segmentation performance gains.

 Abstract